manan1000/imagenator/README.md

 # imagenator

+## Can check out the website live at - https://imagenator.me/ (note may take some time to load)

 An AI image sharing platform where you can create your own AI generated image.
 Just click on create and enter a prompt to generate an image.